4lc0n/PinToWin/readme.md

 Multi-Tasking firmware with custom drivers for ADC and UART for effective data throughput reads pins for sensors, targets, Raspberry Pi output, button input, etc.

-### schematics

-Schematics and other files related to this for the projects PCBs
-#### main control
-Board to controll solenoids, some light sensors and temperature sensors

-#### sensor matrix
-Board with Light Dependent Resistors in a matrix

-#### solenoid driver
-KiCAD project for first draft of the solenoid driver, a low side mosfet with a push-pull driver circuit

-#### parts
-custom parts and footprints for OrCAD Cadence projects

-### simulations

-Simulations with LTSpice regarding some components